Ashford, New South Wales: History

 "Frazer's Creek" Post Office was established in 1853 and renamed Ashford in 1863.
 The first police station was opened in 1864 and the first school in 1868.

 Fred Ward a bushranger, known as "Captain Thunderbolt" rode in the area in 1867.
 Primary industries in the town over the years included tobacco farming and a local coal mine though each of these have ceased.

 Today, the surrounding areas are used for sheep and cattle farming.

 Today

 Ashford is a small community with a K-12 public school, basic shops, churches, and recreation and entertainment facilities, including a swimming pool, golf course and bowling club.
 Ashford Roosters play in the Group 19 Rugby League competition.
 It is the hub of a large agricultural area, an active retirement community, and regional tourism.
 Local attractions include Pindari Dam on the Severn River, MacIntyre Falls, the annual Ashford Salami Festival and Ashford Caves at Kwiambal National Park.

+Geography

+Climate

+Ashford has an elevation-influenced humid subtropical climate (Köppen: Cfa) with very warm, wetter summers and quite cool, drier winters.
+The wettest recorded day was 11 February 1976 with 160.0 mm of rainfall.
+Extreme temperatures ranged from 43.0 C on 22 December 2019 to -6.5 C on 19 July 2007.

+Climate data was sourced from the nearby Pindari Dam.